-Of the \$27,435,609 and \$25,934,211 in cash and cash equivalents on deposit with the State Treasurer as of June 30, 2020 and 2019, \$26,077,899 and \$24,434,567, respectively, represent amounts held within OK INVEST, an internal investment pool.
-OK INVEST pools the resources of all state funds and agencies and investments them in (a) U.S. treasury securities that are explicitly backed by the full faith and credit of the U.S. government; (b) U.S. agency securities that carry an implicit guarantee of the full faith and credit of the U.S. government; (c) money market mutual funds that participate in investments, either directly or indirectly, in securities issued by the U.S. Treasury and/or agency and repurchase agreements relating to such securities; and (d) investments related to tri-party repurchase agreements that are collateralized at 102% and/whereby the collateral is held by a third party in the name of the State Treasurer.
+Of the \$23,231,418 and \$27,435,609 in cash and cash equivalents on deposit with the State Treasurer as of June 30, 2021 and 2020, \$21,830,250 and \$26,077,899, respectively, represent amounts held within OK INVEST, an internal investment pool.
+OK INVEST pools the resources of all state funds and agencies and invests them in (a) U.S. treasury securities that are explicitly backed by the full faith and credit of the U.S. government; (b) U.S. agency securities that carry an implicit guarantee of the full faith and credit of the U.S. government; (c) money market mutual funds that participate in investments, either directly or indirectly, in securities issued by the U.S. Treasury and/or agency and repurchase agreements relating to such securities; and (d) investments related to tri-party repurchase agreements that are collateralized at 102% and whereby the collateral is held by a third party in the name of the State Treasurer.